 This workshop focuses on a line-by-line deconstruction of your scenes to see what works and what doesn’t.
-The first third of the class will look at scene openings.
 We will focus on making strong verbal, non-verbal and physical offers and then on how to properly build off of that idea together.
-The second third will look at the meat of the scene.

-Falling in love with your scene partner and their characters.
-This workshop will focus on scenes that don't require you to invent but instead discover the subtle choices that your scene partner makes and then fall in love with those choices; unconditionally, flaws and all.
+Fall in love with your scene partner and their characters.
+This workshop will focus on scenes that don't require you to invent but instead discover the subtle choices that your scene partner makes and then fall in love with those choices unconditionally, flaws and all.
 From within these simple choices and blind love will emerge the comedy that comes with real relationships.

 Every object in the Universe has an affect on every other object in the Universe.
 The mere fact that you share the stage with someone else gives you a relationship.
 Your relationship is affected by your distance from each other, how you move relative to each other and each individual's perception of time (Yes, sometimes two characters can be functioning on two different scales of time in the same scene).
 We will explore the multiple dimensions that make up a scene.

 Ready to take on the ultimate challenge in improvisation?
 This workshop focuses on the art and skill of solo improvisation.
 We will explore different solo forms that will help you lean into your ideas and express your voice as a solo artist without panicking because no one else is around to help you.
 With enough time, students will explore how to develop their own solo improv form.